The Impacts of the Gender Imbalance on the Marriage Market: Evidence from World War II in Japan: Estimation Strategy

-The key identifying assumption is that the variations in the sex ratio are exogenous to any socioeconomic conditions that might affect the outcome variables.
-This assumption is plausible given that the draft was conducted randomly during the war (Watanabe 2014a; 2014b) and that the losses of men were not concentrated in provincial urban areas but distributed equally over the prefectures \citep{Ogasawara:2021jpe}.
-Potential threats that may be correlated with the sex ratio and marriage market outcomes in this setting are internal migration and regional economic losses \citep{Brainerd:2017bw}.
-First, although some people must have crossed prefecture borders from rural to urban regions after the war, this migration did not change the overall distributions of the sex ratios in Japan between 1950 and 1955, as shown in Figure~\ref{fig:sr_pref}.
-This means that internal migration only occurred in a few large prefectures such as Tokyo and Osaka, as suggested in Section~\ref{sec:sec31}, rather than in all prefectures.
-Indeed, \citep[p.~54]{Okazaki1969} reveal that cross-border migration over prefectures was limited throughout the 1950s.\footnote{The average cross-border migration rate (i.e., migration per 100 people) was less than 3\% in 1955 and roughly 30\% of that migration occurred from non-metropolitan to metropolitan areas \citep[p.~55]{Okazaki1969}.}
+The sex ratios have a certain random nature given the fact that the losses of men were not concentrated in provincial urban areas but distributed randomly over the prefectures.
+Potential threats that may correlate with the sex ratio and marriage market outcomes in this setting are internal migration and regional economic losses \citep{Brainerd:2017bw}.
+However, evidence suggests that internal migration does not greatly disturb identification in our empirical setting.
+First, although some must have crossed prefectural borders from rural to urban regions after the war, this migration did not change the overall sex ratio distribution in Japan between 1950 and 1955, as shown in Figure~\ref{fig:sr_pref}.
+This means that internal migration occurred only in a few large prefectures such as Tokyo and Osaka, as suggested in Section~\ref{sec:sec_data}, rather than in all prefectures.
+In fact, \citet[p.~54]{Okazaki1969} reveal that cross-border migration across prefectures was limited throughout the 1950s.\footnote{The average cross-border migration rate (i.e., migration per 100 people) was less than 3\% in 1955 and roughly 30\% of that migration occurred from non-metropolitan to metropolitan areas \citep[p.~55]{Okazaki1969}.} Second, since Japan did not experience any ground battles except for the Battle of Okinawa, the impact of battles on regional economic losses in each prefecture should be negligible.
+While air attacks caused devastation in some cities in 1944 and 1945, these attacks would have been less likely to have disturbed the gender balance, as they would have killed both women and men.
+However, as explained in Section~\ref{sec:sec_data}, we consider potential factors that may be correlated with local sex ratios.
+We included the initial share of military-industrial workers and homefront mortality due to air attacks.
+Because military sites have a relatively higher sex ratio, these variables were expected to control for potential regional gender bias.
+We further consider the mortality of Manchurian settlers to account for the regional gender bias due to wartime emigrants.

-Moreover, as discussed earlier, Figure~\ref{fig:sr_pref} indicates that these systematic flows of temporary workers from rural areas to Tokyo only comprise men in their early 20s.
-Since our model in equation~\ref{bs} uses the within variations across years, the most important variations for the identification are the dramatic changes in the sex ratios after the late 20s.\footnote{Comparing Figure~\ref{fig:sr1950_pref} with \ref{fig:sr1955_pref} suggests this point: specifically, the model may use both the dramatic improvements in the sex ratios between, say, 26 and 31 from 1950 and 1955 and the substantial declines in the ratios between, say, 32 and around 40 from 1950 and 1955.} This means that our results should not be influenced by such migration.\footnote{Despite this, in Section~\ref{sec:sec6}, we show the robustness of our main results by including an indicator variable for observations aged less than 30 in Tokyo and the interaction term with respect to the 1955 dummy in our baseline specification.}